 How is a Service Mesh Achieved?

-So, a service mesh is…
+So, a service mesh consists of the following components:

-- a layer of communication control between apps or microservices
+- A communication layer of control between apps or microservices

-- the network stack they typically communicate over
+- The network stack they typically communicate over

-- abstracts communication and implements 'sidecars' with every microservice
+- Abstracts communication and implements 'sidecars' with every microservice